AlEscher/FileHasher/README.md

 By doing so you can detect updates for any game / software without relying on strings or version numbers inside the file.
 This approach also never touches the file in memory, it only reads it from the disk.

 ## Speed:
-In order to know what to expect in terms of performance, I did some tests with a blocksize of 16777216 (2^24) Bytes:
+In order to know what to expect in terms of performance, I did some tests with a blocksize of 16777216 (2^24) Bytes.
+There is no real reason to use a larger blocksize, however other sizes may perform better on different hardware.
 | FileSize (KB) | Runtime (ms) |
 |:-------------:|:------------:|
 | 14847574      | 54654        |